Be yourself; Everyone else is already taken. — Oscar Wilde.

 The influence of the French New Wave is also notable throughout the film.
 As many of the directors of the French New Wave such as Jean-Luc Godard and François Truffaut, were relatively young when they made their first films, the early films of the French New Wave are often marked with a sense of a youthful, playful, exuberant or audacious feeling.
 The films of the French New Wave also frequently feature young characters in topical settings.
 The directors of the French New Wave largely wanted to show their generation’s ways of living and thinking and tackle issues that were not previously addressed in French Cinema.
 This is why so many films of this era have a naturalistic or documentary feeling about them.
 This style of filmmaking was encouraged at NYU during the 1960s, especially by Haig Manoogian, who was Martin Scorsese’s film professor.
 According to Manoogian, “Filmmaking should be personal, and one must film what one knows”.
 This is a lesson that Scorsese took to heart; one can see that in all his films.
 Scorsese was in his early 20s when he began production on Who’s That Knocking at My Door.
 Like the directors of the French New Wave, Scorsese’s primary goal in making Who’s That Knocking at My Door was to show life as he saw it in growing up in New York.
 Modern viewers of the film might find this film to be unremarkable, but at the time this film was unlike most of the other films that Hollywood was producing at the time.

 The character of J.R. is largely based on Scorsese’s own experience with Catholicism.
 In the film, J.R. is infatuated with his girlfriend, whom he wishes to marry someday.
 He rejects her offers of sex, believing that she is still a virgin, and he doesn’t want to be the one to “spoil her” before her wedding night.
 He becomes enraged when she confesses that she was raped a few years prior.
 He goes off on her and calls her a whore, before storming off.
 After a night of drinking and soul-searching, J.R. returns to her apartment where he claims that he forgives her and that he will still marry her anyway.
 The girl rejects him and tells him to go home.
 Instead, J.R. heads to the Catholic Church where he hopes to find some form of solace.
-The themes of Catholic guilt and its relation to sex permeates throughout the film.
+The themes of Catholic guilt and its relation to sex permeate throughout the film.
 Catholic men of Scorsese’s generation were generally taught that sex was a mortal sin, as such a good Catholic boy should marry a virgin Catholic girl.
-In the film, J.R. has no qualms with sleeping with other girls, or broads as J.R. calls them, but not the girl he is dating.
+In the film, J.R. has no qualms about sleeping with other girls or broads, as J.R. calls them, but not the girl he is dating.
 This stems from an old Catholic belief that women were either madonnas or whores.
 The madonna-whore dichotomy only complicates matters further by encouraging fear and distrust of women in impressionable young men.
 This results in a culture in which women don’t seem like real human beings.
 This is represented in the film as J.R. having spent the entirety of his life in a culture that preached outdated and problematic ideas and is left feeling completely lost when he meets a girl who has everything he desires in a woman.

 One of the most misplaced scenes is not Scorsese’s fault.
 To get his film distributed, Scorsese had to shoot and inject some form of nude scene.
 This was to give the film an excuse to be marketed as a sexploitation film.
 To get around this demand, Scorsese added a fantasy sequence involving J.R. and some prostitutes.
-The scene adds nothing to the overall plot and could be cut without losing anything vital.
+The scene adds nothing to the plot and could be cut without losing anything vital.
 That being said the scenes are well shot and well-acted.

 PG-13, 126m, 1989